hellobharadwaj/football_highlights/Readme.md

 ## Overview

+The project is divided into two scripts:
+1. **`compute_score.py`**: Processes video files to detect hand gestures and generate a CSV file with timestamps and scores.
+2. **`hl_overlay.py`**: Uses the generated CSV file to create a highlights video with overlays, displaying team scores, event timestamps, and more.

-The program processes recorded football games and recognizes specific hand gestures to track scoring events:
+The program identifies specific hand gestures to track scoring events:
 - **Index Finger Gesture (1)** - Indicates a goal for the **home team**.
 - **V Sign Gesture (2)** - Indicates a goal for the **away team**.

-Each recognized gesture is timestamped and stored, enabling automatic highlight generation.

 ## Features

 1. **Gesture Recognition with OpenCV and MediaPipe**:
-   - Uses MediaPipe’s hand tracking to detect specific hand gestures.
+   - Detects specific hand gestures from video frames.
-   - Each gesture corresponds to a scoring event for a team or a highlight mark.
+   - Each gesture represents a scoring event or highlight mark.

-2. **Highlight Compilation**:
+2. **Highlight Compilation with Overlays**:
-   - Extracts clips based on detected gestures, generating short highlight videos.
-   - Adds overlays for team names, scores, and time stamps.
+   - Extracts and compiles video clips based on detected gestures, with overlays showing team names, scores, and timestamps.

 3. **Slow Motion and Video Effects**:
-   - Allows slow-motion effects to enhance key moments.
+   - Includes options for slow-motion effects to enhance key moments in highlights.
-   - Adds text and background color overlays for visual clarity.
+   - Adds text and background color overlays for clarity.

 4. **CSV and Video Export**:
-   - Exports timestamps and events in a CSV file.
+   - Exports timestamps and scores in a CSV file.
-   - Generates final highlight videos that can be shared directly on platforms.
+   - Generates a final highlight video based on CSV data, ready to share on platforms.

 ## Code Summary

+### `compute_score.py`
-- **Hand Gesture Detection**: Detects index finger, V sign, and little finger gestures for scoring events.
+- **Gesture Detection**: Detects index finger, V sign, and little finger gestures for scoring events in each video file.
+- **CSV Export**: Generates a CSV file with timestamps and scores for both teams.
+- **Review Process**: Before generating highlights, review the generated CSV files, correct any errors, and update the starting scores if needed.

+### `hl_overlay.py`
+- **Overlay Generation**: Uses CSV data to create highlight clips with overlays for team scores and timestamps.
-- **Highlight Video Creation**: Combines clips based on event times into one video with optional slow motion.
+- **Highlight Video Creation**: Combines clips into a single video with optional slow motion and overlays.
-- **Video Splitting for Mobile Format**: Uses `ffmpeg` to create mobile-friendly video segments for easy viewing.
+- **Video Splitting for Mobile Format**: Utilizes `ffmpeg` to create mobile-friendly video segments.

 ## Getting Started